-Since early 2021, senior technical and strategic professionals from eight industry sponsors have been collaborating with Vector researchers on a multi-phase project designed to help these companies understand and apply recent advances in computer vision.
-Upon the project's conclusion, participants gathered for a two-day symposium hosted by Vector in October 2021 to share outcomes and applications from the project.
-For example, in their project work relating to anomaly detection and autonomous mobility systems, Linamar explored how AI can increase manufacturing efficiency by automating quality assurance, while Thales explored how computer vision can support the long-term development of autonomous trains.
+Since early 2021, senior technical and strategic professionals from eight Industry sponsors Roche Canada, Deloitte Canada, and TELUS collaborated industry sponsors have been collaborating with Vector researchers on a with Vector's industry team and researchers to apply natural language multi-phase project designed to help these companies understand and processing (NLP) techniques to more than 460,000 social media posts apply recent advances in computer vision.
+Upon the project's conclusion, by people who had self-reported long COVID.
+Preliminary results showed participants gathered for a two-day symposium hosted by Vector in that patterns related to symptom frequencies, co-occurrence, and distribution over time could be successfully detected and visualized using October 2021 to share outcomes and applications from the project.
+For example, in their project work relating to anomaly detection and the framework and could be applied by researchers and clinicians to autonomous mobility systems, Linamar explored how AI can increase understand health trends and impacts. manufacturing efficiency by automating quality assurance, while Thales "This study is a tangible example of how AI can help explored how computer vision can support the long-term development improve lives.
+It also demonstrates how AI specialists, of autonomous trains. corporate, and health sectors can work together and share their expertise to help address some of the most worrisome outcomes of COVID-19."